Is Life Insurance Taxable in Canada? Words of Wisdom From An Agent!

 …..term coverage can be also be used as a tax planning tool!

 Then there is permanent life insurance.
 The difference between permanent and term is that you’re covered for life, which guarantees your beneficiary a payout as long as you stay current with your premiums.

 There is also a cash value component, which means a portion of your premiums is allocated to savings that you can access in an emergency or during your lifetime depending on need.

 The question “is life insurance taxable in Canada?” gets a little more complicated if you’re talking about permanent life insurance.

 Beware Permanent Insurance: The Tax Implications of Using Cash Value or Borrowing Against It

-The good news is exempt policies defer taxes and almost all Candian permanent policies are exempt.
+The good news is, exempt policies defer taxes and almost all Canadian permanent policies are exempt.

 Ok so let’s say something comes up and you need some cash.
 Maybe your son or daughter is going to graduate school and you’d like to help them out.
 You don’t want them to wait until you die to benefit from their inheritance.
 So, should you:

 A) opt to take some of the cash value of your policy now, or

 B) borrow against the accumulated funds in your policy?